cstanda/Social_Media_Projects/README.md

 # Social Media Projects

-The following are some of the social media projects for different businesses I have helped to setup:
+The following are some of the social media projects for different businesses I have helped to setup and grow audience:

 Pewa Gauge Wines and Spirits </br>
 Facebook: https://www.facebook.com/PewaGauge </br>